 - Most important: Eat slowly, learn to enjoy each bite!
 It’s amazing how many gut problems can be lessened just by chewing food properly.
 Eating slowly and focusing on the food (not the phone, tablet or tv!) promotes the production of enzymes and stomach acid.
 This helps the body to thoroughly break down food.

 - Consume fresh vegetable juice daily.
-The juice is packed with powerful enzymes and other nutrients for a good digestion.
+The juice is packed with powerful enzymes and other nutrients for good digestion.
 Try the superb Ginger Lemon Shot.

 - Avoid processed food (fast food) in which most enzymes are destroyed.

 - Add a high-quality digestive enzyme supplement.
 They are inexpensive but effective.

 - Consume fresh and raw food daily, try sprouting at home.
 Sprouts are packed with enzymes.

 - Avoid eating late at night.

 Here are a few raw foods containing powerful natural digestive enzymes that promote good digestion.

-Papaya is a rich source of enzymes as papain, effective at breaking down meat.
+Papaya is a rich source of enzymes like papain, effective at breaking down meat.
 Eat papaya 20 min before a meal, or even during the meal.

 Pineapples are very beneficial as they contain protein-digesting enzymes called cysteine proteinases.

 Bee pollen contains a broad spectrum of powerful enzymes.
 Just be aware if you are sensitive to pollen.

 Lemon: Supports gallbladder and bile flow.
 Try the superb Ginger Shots, which is a combination of ginger and lemon, both of which stimulate digestion.